 - languages - An array of strings containing languages with which a text field is compatible, in addition to the default languages.
 A maximum of four such languages are supported.
 The values passed in this property are added to the existing languages in the field, and if the total number exceeds four languages, the operation fails.

 Note: The only language currently supported for this functionality is Japanese.

 encrypt - An encryption algorithm to use for encrypting data when writing in and reading from this field.
 Currently the only supported value is "AES".
 The binary data after hashing will be stored as a Base64 string.
 If set, data placed in this field is stored encrypted.
 When you retrieve the data, Gigya decrypts it (you receive the original data).
-Searches on encrypted data are limited to exact matches (such as x = 20); comparative searches (x > 20, x < 20 etc.) are not available.
+Searches on encrypted data are limited to exact matches (such as x = "ABCDE"), and not partial matches (x CONTAINS "ABC").
 String search values are case sensitive.

-The only data Type fields that currently support encryption are:
+The only field types that currently support encryption are:

 If you set the encrypt property on a field that already contains data, the existing data will remain un-encrypted.
 Only new data will be encrypted.

 Once a field is set to encrypt, it is not possible to remove encryption for that field.

 To delete a field from the schema, you must ensure that data has never been saved to it (even if said data has been deleted), it has no defined type, and then set it to null (see "field6" in the example below).
 Saving data to a field automatically assigns a type.

 Setting a field's properties to null will reset the writeAccess property to "serverOnly" (without deleting the field), if the field contains/contained data and/or has a type setting.